 In 1954 UP began retiring the first of the 4-8-4s although the locomotives continued to see service through 1962.
 At this time the end of steam on the railroad appeared imminent.
 However, in a move unique only to UP the railroad spared #844 following her final freight assignments performed in 1959.
 A year later the Northern began hosting special excursions from its base of operations in Cheyenne, Wyoming.
 This location, an important division point on the UP with a large roundhouse and turntable, became the permanent home of the locomotive.
 In 1961 new Electro-Motive GP30s arrived, which were given the 800 numbering series and forcing the Northern to be reassigned as #8444 for a time.
 One of its most notable excursions during these early years included Ross Rowland's Gold Spike Special to celebrate the centennial of the transcontinental railroad completion on May 10th, 1969.

 Since then the 4-8-4 has become the most visible public relations ambassador on the Union Pacific system, hosting numerous excursions annually, leading the business train during various outings, and/or sitting on display for special events such as the College World Series in Omaha and the annual Cheyenne Frontier Days.
 Beginning in 1977 UP added to its steam program when restoration was launched on 4-6-6-4 #3985 and completed through an all-volunteer effort by 1981.
 To celebrate the restoration the Challenger was sent to Railfair '81 at Sacramento to help showcase the opening of the California State Railroad Museum that year.
-Since then the big articulated steamer has been used on several outings and excursions although does not make appearances outside of Cheyenne as often as #844.
+The big articulated was used on several outings and excursions from its completed restoration in 1981 until 2010 when the locomotive was sidelined for major overhaul.

 The biggest news regarding the steam program occurred in 2013 when UP announced it would acquire one of the largest and most powerful designs ever built, 4-8-8-4 "Big Boy" #4014 which had set on display in Pomona, California since the early 1960s.
 It was chosen since the locomotive was in relatively good condition and will certainly become the star attraction on the railroad regardless of how often it leaves the roundhouse.
+After it was moved to Cheyenne in 2014 the locomotive began its complete restoration in 2016.
+This work was completed in May, 2019 and the 4-8-8-4 embarked on a PR campaign that exceeded even the railroad's restoration.
+It is estimated its trips (which concluded in November, 2019) drew an estimated 1 million+ trackside to see the massive locomotive.
 There are also some other notable heritage pieces kept at Cheyenne including one of the largest diesels ever constructed, Electro-Motive DDA40X Centennial #6936.
 This locomotive remains operational and also occasionally pulls excursions.
 Additionally, UP's fleet of streamlined E9s normally assigned to the business train call there for maintenance as do its restored, lightweight cars.
 Finally, there are two other steamers, both of UP heritage albeit non-operational, kept at the roundhouse including 2-10-2 #5511 and 4-8-4 #838.